 I did however get a steam oven as one of the ovens because I’m increasingly asked to create recipes for them so I needed one for work.
 The one I chose also works as a regular oven.
-I’m loving it so I’d recommend getting one if you’re on the fence.

 I decided against a built in microwave because they’re much pricier than a standalone one.
 And I already had a microwave I liked so I decided to put it in a (well ventilated) cupboard within my appliance garage.

 I added a warming drawer to warm plates and keep food warm.
 I also use it to prove bread.
 I know a few people who cook their meat in them instead of a slow cooker or crockpot.
 Genius.
 I put mine in the island, so I could easily reach it from the hob.